Visiting the Cirque de Mourèze

 Beautiful view from the castle of Mourèze

-Personally, if you have the time and the desire to spend the entire day in the Cirque de Mourèze, I would advise you to leave early in the morning for the big loop, take the time to have a drink on a terrace and to eat lunch at the restaurant in the village, and to leave later on in the afternoon for the small loop.
-You can even consider spending the night here in the village, in one of the very well-known hotels, but I’ll tell you about it below.
+Personally, if you have the time and feel like spending the whole day in the Cirque de Mourèze, I would suggest leaving early in the morning for the long loop, then taking the time to have a drink on a terrace and eat lunch at a restaurant in the village, before setting off later in the afternoon for the short loop.
+You could even consider spending the night here in the village, in one of the well-known hotels, but I’ll tell you more about that below.

-The small walk - Le Parc des Courtinals
+The short walk - Le Parc des Courtinals

-After a good meal in the village, you can consider going for a little walk, also known as Le Parc des Courtinals.
-You have two possibilities.
-If you have done the long hiking trail in the morning for example, you can then do the loop in the other direction and start from the village, which will avoid you to go back by the same path as in the morning (which is also less interesting).
-If you only come to do this little walk, you might as well choose to do the loop in the right direction, starting from the parking lot at the exit of the village.
+After a good meal in the village, you can consider going for a short walk, also known as Le Parc des Courtinals.
+You have two options.
+If, for example, you have done the long hike in the morning, you can do the loop in the opposite direction and start from the village.
+This avoids going back along the same path as in the morning, which is also the less interesting section.
+If you only come to do this short walk, you might as well follow the loop in the usual direction, starting from the car park at the exit of the village.

-Personally, I find this small loop of one hour really very interesting to do, especially the second part.
-Landscapes are really great and with a beautiful evening light as we had (around 8pm), it makes truly nice spectacles.
-This second part presents a lot more sandy canyons, small paths and you surely will enjoy walking between the rocks, each one presenting more spectacular shapes than the other.
+Personally, I find this one-hour loop really interesting, especially the second part.
+The landscapes are superb, and with beautiful evening light like we had, around 8 pm, the scenery becomes truly magical.
+This second part features many more sandy canyons, small paths, and you’ll definitely enjoy walking between the rocks, each one with shapes more spectacular than the last.

 montain inside the cirque